 Additional duties for charity trustees include:

-complying with the statutory duty to supply certain
+2. Reporting to OSCR.
+Complying with the statutory duty to supply certain information to us:

 - keep proper accounting records

 - prepare a statement of account, including a report on its activities, at the end of each financial year